 Abuse of Public Employment

-A public servant commits an offense if, with intent to obtain a benefit or with intent to harm or defraud another, he intentionally or knowingly violates a law relating to the public servant's office or employment; or misuses government property, services, personnel, or any other thing of value belonging to the government that has come into the public servant's custody or possession by virtue of the public servant's office or employment.
+A public servant shall not, with intent to obtain a benefit or with intent to harm or defraud another, intentionally or knowingly violate a law relating to the public servant's office or employment, or misuse ESC property, services, personnel, or any other thing of value, that has come into his or her custody or possession by virtue of his or her office or employment.
 Penal Code 39.02(a)

 "Misuse" means to deal with property contrary to:

 An agreement under which the public servant holds the property;

 A contract of employment or oath of office of a public servant;

 A law, including provisions of the General Appropriations Act specifically relating to government property, that prescribes the manner of custody or disposition of the property; or

 A limited purpose for which the property is delivered or received.

 Holding Civil Office